94kayla/reverse-interview/README.md

 # Tech

 - What are the usual stacks used at the company?
-- How do you use source control?
-- How do you test code?
-- How do you track bugs?
-- How do you monitor projects?
-- How do you integrate and deploy changes?
-Is it CI/CD?
-- Is your infrastructure setup under version control / available as code?
-- What's the workflow from the planning to the finished task?
-- How do you prepare for disaster recovery?
-- Is there a standardised development environment?
-Is it enforced?
 - How quickly can you setup a new local test environment for the product? (minutes / hours / days)
-- How quickly can you respond to security issues in the code or dependencies?
 - Are all developers allowed to have local admin access of their computers?
-- Tell me about your technical principles or vision.
-- Do you have a developer documentation for your code?
-Do you have a separate documentation for customers?
-- Do you have some higher level documentation?
-(ER diagrams, database schema)
-- Do you employ static code analysis?
-- How do you manage internal / external artifacts?
-- How do you manage dependencies?

 # The Team